Atlantic City–Brigantine Connector: Construction

 Construction bids for the design–build contract of the Atlantic City–Brigantine Connector were submitted to the SJTA in July 1997.
 The contract was awarded to the joint venture of Yonkers Contracting Company and Granite Construction who served as the general contractors.
 At the time of inception, the connector was the largest design–build project performed by the State of New Jersey.
 Permits were granted in October 1998, and the groundbreaking ceremony took place on November 4.
 Completion was originally scheduled for May 2001.

 Excavation of the tunnel began in May 1999; the cut and cover method was used.
 The nine homes were demolished and a 2900 ft trench was dug down to 35 ft deep.
 A total 160000 cuyd of dirt were removed, most of which was reused to construct ramps at other sites on the connector.
 For the tunnel walls, 100000 cuyd of reinforced concrete were poured, and a 5 ft concrete roof was constructed on top of the tunnel where the homes once stood; the site was later turned into a neighborhood park.
 Since the tunnel runs adjacent to the Penrose Canal, groundwater was present 5 ft below the bottom of the trench, requiring a dewatering process to complete the construction.
 Technology was installed to monitor traffic flow and control the tunnel ventilation, which automatically triggers jet fans if carbon monoxide levels become too high.
 The tunnel is 14.5 ft high, but is restricted to vehicles with a maximum clearance of 14 ft.

-In addition to the tunnel, the project included the construction of 16 overpasses, 15 ramps, and 23 retaining walls, plus landscaping, drainage, and the installation of variable-message signs.
+In addition to the tunnel, the project included the construction of 16 bridges, 15 ramps, and 23 retaining walls, plus landscaping, drainage, and the installation of variable-message signs.
 Workers also relocated public utility infrastructure, shifted 2000 ft of railroad tracks, rebuilt 3680 ft of bulkhead, and demolished a pumping station, a warehouse, and portions of a power station.
 A promenade at Trump Marina was leveled to make way for new ramps, and 37 ornamental lampposts were dismantled and later shipped to the nearby Tuckerton Seaport, which opened in 2000.
 To avoid disruptions in the neighborhood, construction materials were delivered by barge, and construction vehicles did not travel along any local streets.

 During construction, Wynn sold Mirage Resorts to MGM Grand Inc. in 2000, forming the MGM Mirage company.
 Wynn's plans for his Atlantic City casino resort were cancelled.
 MGM Mirage took over the H-Tract site and renamed it Renaissance Pointe, and developed plans for Borgata Hotel Casino & Spa, which opened in 2003 after three years of construction.